bevacqua/measly/README.md

 // <- div
 ```

+## `.all`

+Lists all of the measly layers that have been ever created. **Note that this method is only available in the top measly layer.**

 ## `.find(context, shallow?)`

 Finds a measly layer by their `context` DOM element.
 If the provided element isn't found in any layer, its parent element is looked up.
 If no other parent elements are found, then you're going to get `core` back because its context is `document.body`. **Note that this method is only available in the top measly layer.**